-Adrian combines the flavours of the Deep South and Mexico.
+Adrian combines the flavours of the Deep South and Mexico with these delicious tacos.
+They'll be gone in minutes!

 To make the marinade, combine all the ingredients in a food processor and pulse to form a paste.